“Dear Jesus, you are my daily bread…”

 If you’re prepared to put some effort into it, you’ll combat the Voice of Laziness when it comes whispering, and unearth treasures that’ll last you a lifetime.

 THE VOICE OF BUSYNESS: It'll urgently tug on your shoulder, insisting that you don't have the time.
 It'll tap its watch telling you it shouldn't take this long - there’s places to be and people to see.

 But digging for treasure actually requires your time.

-Now that I have babies, I can rarely be spontaneous about surfing anymore.
+I can rarely be spontaneous about surfing anymore.
 I have to actually plan ahead and set my alarm to wake up and go - I even have to pack the car the night before!
 Gone are the days when I can stumble out of bed and make a last minute decision to check the waves.
 I simply don’t have the time.
 But because I value surfing and the reward it brings me - I’m willing to carve out space in my life and do what it takes to get out in the water - because I’ve experienced the reward.

 I bet you set your alarm to get to work on time.
 I gotta ask - does spending time in the Word make it onto your calendar just as unquestionably?